-PED 266 Soccer - Men's.....(1) Completion of a second semester of participation after being certified as an eligible athlete in men's soccer by the sport's sanctioning body.
+PED 248 Golf - Women's.....(1) Completion of a second semester of participation after being certified as an eligible athlete in women's golf by the sport's sanctioning body.
 Verification of participation will be required by coach and the athletic director prior to awarding of credit.
 The athletic director will be the instructor of record and will issue the mid-term and final grades.
 This course will be graded on Pass/Fail basis.
-Prerequisite: PED 166.
+Prerequisite: PED 148.

+PED 276 Tennis- Men's ......(1)

-PED 278 Tennis - Women's......(1) Completion of a second semester of participation after being certified as an eligible athlete in women's tennis by the sport's sanctioning body.
+Completion of a second semester of participation after being certified as an eligible athlete in men's tennis by the sport's sanctioning body.
 Verification of participation will be required by coach and the athletic director prior to awarding of credit.
 The athletic director will be the instructor of record and will issue the mid-term and final grades.
 This course will be graded on Pass/Fail basis.
-Prerequisite: PED 178.
+Prerequisite: PED 176.